Traap/vim-bundle-tmux-runner/README.md

-# vim-bundle-tmux
+# vim-bundle-tmux-runner
-My personalizations related to Vim and TMUX
+My personalizations related to Vim and tmux runner